Nithanim/gw2api/readme.md

 ## How to get this library

 ### Repository
-The releases are available in the [jCenter](https://bintray.com/bintray/jcenter) repository.
+The full releases are available in the [jCenter](https://bintray.com/bintray/jcenter) repository.
-You can use this to add jcenter to the repository list of maven:
+You can use this code to add jcenter to the repository list of maven:
 ```xml
 <repositories>
 	<repository>